vanjohnson879/frontline-cloud-doc/content/reference/admin/private_locations/introduction/index.md

 ---
-title: "Configuring Private Locations"
+title: "Introduction"
-description: "Load Generators on your private AWS account"
+description: "Introduction to control plane agent"
 lead: "Private Locations on your AWS account"
 date: 2021-11-07T14:29:04+00:00
 lastmod: 2021-11-07T14:29:04+00:00
-weight: 22051
+weight: 22030
 ---

 A location describes where to start load generators: